cdurth/material-start/README.md

 # Angular Material-Start

+This fork has modified workflow and utlizies gulp to serve, inject, and build.

 This Material **start*** project is a *seed* for AngularJS Materal applications.
 The project contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these